 Our sponsors Routledge Psychology are giving PsychCrunch listeners the chance to discover even more ground-breaking research: free access to 25 articles of your choosing from their range of Behavioral Sciences journals.

-Listen to our latest episode on whether psychology can help us to be funnier:
+Listen to our latest episode on whether psychology can help us to learn and study more effectively:

 Episode list and show notes: